sunny-kakrani/Devops-with-AWS-/F. SonarQube/Sonar.md

 * __Code Review__ : Checking Coding Conventions/Bugs/Vulnerabilities/Duplicate Code etc .

 > Code Review will happen before deploying our project .
-Code Review will not happen with the JAR / WAR .
+Code Review does not happen on the JAR / WAR .
 It will go to our code and check each and every line of our code , but it expects the classes to be __compiled__ that's why We do the code review part after the packaging in the form of JAR/WAR .

 > If the code review is good then only we store the artifacts into the Nexus Server .

 > Web Application will be packaged as WAR file .
 Inside our web application we can use the shared library as a JAR file .

+__NOTE :__  <mark>__SonarQube does not run tests or measure coverage itself.It expects us to generate the test coverage report (with JaCoCo, Cobertura, Istanbul, etc.) , It will be able to show us the test coverage report.__</mark>

  ## SonarQube Setup :